-The aggressive tactics and fraud exposed in Wells Fargo’s retail banking extends to the company’s credit card processing unit, according to new reports.
+According to new reports, the aggressive tactics and fraud exposed in Wells Fargo’s retail banking extends to the company’s credit card processing unit.

-The bank fired more than a dozen workers in its credit processing unit after an internal probe revealed that some employees were falsely reporting customer sales and pushing small businesses into signing expensive ecommerce merchant account contracts they did not understand.
+The bank fired over a dozen workers in its credit processing unit after an internal probe revealed that some employees were falsely reporting customer sales and pushing small businesses into signing expensive e-commerce merchant account contracts they did not understand.

 The Department of Labor’s Occupational Safety and Health Administration also ordered Wells Fargo on Monday to reinstate a former manager who was fired after reporting suspected fraud behavior.
 The bank must pay the manager $5.4 million.

 Wells Fargo’s latest move suggests that its fraud and aggressive tactics extend beyond its retail banking unit.

 Wells Fargo is now running advertisements in newspapers and digital outlets to thank customers for being loyal and pledged to “share progress following the company’s September 2016 consent orders and legal settlements regarding retail sales practices.”

 In September, the bank revealed that it had fired thousands of employees for opening more than two million checking, credit card, and savings accounts in customers’ names without their consent.
 Wells Fargo also agreed to pay $185 million in penalties and fines to government agencies and refund customers who incurred fees on the ghost accounts.

 Thus far, the bank has refunded $3.2 million to customers.
 Last week, Wells Fargo agreed to settle a class-action lawsuit brought on by customers for $110 million.

 Wells Fargo has also eliminated its product sales goals for its retail sector.
 The bank’s wealth management and credit card processing sectors are not part of the retail unit.